Muhammed-Sahad-c/Array-Questions/readMe.md

 23. Move all zero to first of the array.
 24. Move all zero to end of the array.
 25. Find the two numbers which has 10 as sum
+26. Find the two numbers which has 10 as sum (way 2)